iuravic/duktig-skeleton-web-app/README.md

 This will also generate a coverage report in the `coverage` directory within the project directory.

-These tests cover this project's [functional elements](#example-project-functionalities), while all the used packages are fully unit tested separately.
+These tests cover the project's [functional elements](#example-project-functionalities), while all the othe packages that are used within it are fully unit tested separately.